 Sadly, the phone call did not go how I expected.
 The Clinton campaign had no budget for a domain name purchase like this, the director told me.
 The most they could offer me was about $2,000, she said, adding that she knew I probably wouldn’t accept that offer.

 This disaster sent me into a depression.
 The most obvious buyer for my premium domain name didn’t want it.
 In desperation, I went back to an email in my inbox that I had earlier disregarded.
-A domain name broker from Flippa had reached out asking to represent me for the sale of this mark in exchange for an exclusivity agreement and a relatively high commission of 25%.
+A domain name broker from Flippa named Devoir Funches had reached out asking to represent me for the sale of this domain in exchange for an exclusivity agreement and a relatively high commission of 25%.

 I emailed him back and we came to an agreement.
 He would represent me on this deal and I authorized him to accept any offer of at least $15,000, which was my target sale price.
 Within about a week, he told me he had found a buyer willing to pay that price, and they were hammering out the deal.
 I was ecstatic.
-The deal succeeded and I had the money in my account a few days later.
+The deal succeeded and I had the money in my account a few days later, just in time for my interview on NPR’s Morning Edition.

 This personal experience with a great broker has stuck with me and I’ve kept it in mind when building Communer, my own trademark marketplace that also performs many of the services of a broker.